Browser does not support script.

 Enquiries are welcomed from potential PhD candidates with a strong academic record and interest in any of these research areas.

-Contributing Tutor for H41PP1/H42PP2 Professional Engineering & Project 1/2 (Integrating Project)
+Contributing Tutor for Professional Engineering &… read more

-I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Experimental aerodynamics and fluid dynamics; boundary layer flow control; drag reduction using passive and active technologies; active flow control system architectures for vehicle integration; heat transfer and novel cooling technologies, modeling and optimisation, thermal management, aeroacustics of synthetic jet actuators, noise reduction
+I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Experimental aerodynamics and fluid dynamics; boundary layer flow control; drag reduction using passive and active technologies; synthetic jet actuator development; active flow control system architectures for vehicle integration; heat transfer and novel cooling technologies for thermal management

 The University of NottinghamUniversity Park